WPLEVY/dottiedeeds/README.md

 William B. Plevy is a California attorney, California real estate broker, and product builder focused on applying AI to complex professional workflows.

 His work explores how legal expertise, product thinking, and modern AI can be combined to reduce operational friction in high-trust industries.

+---

+# My Philosophy

+I don't believe the future belongs to professionals who simply use AI.

+I believe it belongs to professionals who understand a domain deeply enough to redesign it.

+My work sits at the intersection of domain expertise, systems thinking, and applied AI.

+I build software that removes friction from high-trust professional workflows, allowing experts to spend less time on repetitive process and more time on judgment, strategy, and human relationships.

+I believe AI should augment professionals, not replace them.

+The most valuable AI products are not those that generate the most text, but those that remove the most friction from real-world workflows.

+Every product I build reflects that philosophy.